GoswamiRahul02/Groundwater-Resource-Analysis-and-Influencing-Factors-in-West-Bengal/README.md

 1. Build an end-to-end data analytics pipeline for groundwater level analysis in West Bengal.
 2. Collect, integrate, and preprocess environmental and hydrological datasets from multiple authoritative sources.
 3. Analyze seasonal, district-wise, and long-term groundwater trends using MySQL.
-4. Develop an interactive Power BI dashboard to visualize key groundwater metrics and insights.
+4. Developed an interactive Tableau dashboard to visualize key groundwater metrics and insights.
 5. Enable data-driven decision-making for sustainable groundwater resource management through meaningful analytics and reporting